-Cat and Dog Vaccinations in Jenison, MI
+Pet Vaccinations in Jenison, MI

-Dogs and cats need all the protection they can get against diseases such as rabies, parvovirus, distemper, and more.
-Disease can travel very quickly from pet to pet, and some diseases can even be passed on to humans!
-Therefore, consider cat and dog vaccinations as both protection for your best friend, and protection for you and the rest of your family.
 At Chicago Drive Veterinary Clinic, we want to get to know your pet and understand their lifestyle so we can create a vaccination plan just for them.
 Call (616) 669-0501 to schedule an appointment for your pet!

 Will My Pet Have Any Side Effects?

 Vaccinations for dogs and cats are continually becoming safer and more effective.
-While side-effects can happen, they are typically minor and temporary.
+While side effects can happen, they are typically minor and temporary.
 These can include drowsiness for 24-48 hours and stiffness and soreness at the injection site.
-Rare side-effects, such as facial swelling, vomiting/diarrhea, pale gums, and collapse warrant a call to our clinic.
+Rare side effects, such as facial swelling, vomiting/diarrhea, pale gums, and collapse, warrant a call to our clinic.

 Vaccines We Offer for Dogs and Cats